lukearran/TvTimeToTrakt/README.md

 # Notes

 1. The script is using limited data provided from a GDPR request - so the accuracy isn't 100%.
 But you will be prompted to manually pick the Trakt show, when it can't be determined automatically.
-2. A delay of 5 seconds is added between each episode to ensure fair use of Trakt's API server.
-You should adjust this for your own import, but make sure it's at least 1 second to remain within the rate limit.
+2. A delay of 1 second is added between each episode to ensure fair use of Trakt's API server.
+You can adjust this for your own import, but make sure it's at least 0.75 second to remain within the rate limit: https://trakt.docs.apiary.io/#introduction/rate-limiting
 3. Episodes which have been processed will be saved to a TinyDB file `localStorage.json` - when you restart the script, the program will skip those episodes which have been marked 'imported'.

 # Setup